 Fortunately, it’s fairly easy to keep this problem at bay.
 Just follow these simple steps:

 - Clean the Filter.
 Each time you use the dryer, remove the lint from the lint screen.
-Also, if you use dryer sheets, scrub it once a month with a toothbrush.
+Also, if you use dryer sheets, scrub the filter once a month with a toothbrush.
 It will remove the film these sheets can leave behind, which impedes airflow.
 Alternatively, you can clean the filter by running it through your dishwasher.

 - Clean Inside the Trap.
 While you’ve got the filter out, take a peek inside the lint trap to see if any lint is building up inside.
 If it is, clear it out with a tool called a dryer lint brush.

 - Wipe Down the Drum.
 The residue from dryer sheets can also clog up the small air holes in the dryer drum.
 To remove it, wipe the drum from time to time with some rubbing alcohol on a lint-free cloth.
+(State Farm recommends unplugging the dryer before you do this.)

 - Clean the Vent.
 Michelle Maughan, a dryer expert at Sears, says the most important thing you can do to prevent a dryer fire is to clean the dryer vent.
 You can pull it free from the back of the machine and remove excess lint with a brush or your vacuum hose.
 Sears says you only need to do this every two years, but Lowe’s recommends doing it every three to six months.